 Insomnia is defined as difficulty falling asleep, difficulty staying asleep, or waking up early in the morning and not being able to return to sleep.
 In general, people with insomnia sleep less or sleep poorly despite having an adequate chance to sleep.
 The poor sleep causes difficulty functioning during the daytime.
 Insomnia is not defined by the number of hours slept because the amount of sleep needed varies from one person to another.

 In many cases, insomnia occurs when there is another problem, such as stress, pain, or a medical condition.
 In these cases, treatment of the underlying problem may help to improve sleep.
 In other cases, either the cause of insomnia is not clear or the insomnia does not get better when the co-existing problem is treated; therefore, the insomnia itself needs to be specifically addressed.

 The following is a discussion of treatments for insomnia.
 The diagnosis and symptoms of insomnia are discussed separately (see "Patient education: Insomnia (Beyond the Basics)").
 More detailed information about insomnia is available by subscription.
-(See "Treatment of insomnia".)
+(See "Treatment of insomnia in adults".)